 External memories are generally accessed through a DMA interface where the user specifies the starting address and the size of the transfer.
-In this part of the project you will be creating a DMA entity for reading from DRAM into your convolution pipeline (dram_rd_ram0).
-I have provided pre-synthesized solutions for the other dma entities (dram_wr_ram0, dram_rd_ram1, dram_wr_ram1).
+In this part of the project you will be creating a DMA entity for reading from DRAM into your convolution pipeline (dram_rd.vhd).
+Both the dram_rd.vhd and dram_wr.vhd are provided to you as pre-synthesized solutions.
+You do not need to implement dram_wr, but you can for extra credit.

-For the dram_rd_ram0 entity, you will need to create an address generator for the DRAM.
+For the dram_rd entity, you will need to create an address generator for the DRAM.
 This will look a lot like your block RAM address generator from earlier labs.
-Note that the address generator should run on the same clock as the DRAM (133 MHz, FCLK1).
+Note that the address generator should run on the same clock as the DRAM (FCLK_CLK0), which within my provided solution is call dram clk.

 Next, you will need to integrate the DMA interface with the address generators.
 At the very least, you will likely have a go signal, a done signal, a starting address signal, and a size signal between the interface and address generator.
-Because the DMA interface is in a different clock domain (100 MHz, FCLK0), all of these signals must be synchronized.
-I strongly recommend using a handshake synchronizer between the interface and address generator to ensure that all the signals are stable before the address generator uses them.
+Because the DMA interface is in a different clock domain, all of these signals must be synchronized.
+I strongly recommend using a handshake synchronizer between the interface and address generator to ensure that the signals are stable before the address generator uses them.
 This is critical for reliable functionality.
 Without synchronization, the DRAM might occasionally work, but there will be non-deterministic behavior.

 In addition to the previous signals, you will obviously need to also handle transferring data from memory into the DMA interface's data output that will be used by the pipeline.
 To implement the transfer of data across domains, use a FIFO with different read and write clocks.
 Also, the DRAM delivers 32 bits at a time, but your application works on 16-bit data.
-Therefore, your FIFO for dram_rd_ram0 should have a write width of 32 bits and a read width of 16 bits.
+Therefore, your FIFO for dram_rd should have a write width of 32 bits and a read width of 16 bits.
 Note that there are other ways of implementing this data transfer, but I would strongly suggest this one due to the buffering techniques that will be discussed later.
-For the input FIFO, make sure to use a programmable full flag that leaves at least 16 entries for outstanding read requests.
+For the input FIFO, make sure to use a programmable full flag that leaves at least 10 entries for outstanding read requests.
 Also, I'd recommend using the "first-word fall through" setting to simplify the control logic.